-My favourite place to eat when I visit Barcelona is Chick’s Burger Bar which is located just off La Rambla, close to the Gran Teatre del Liceu.
+My favourite place to eat when I visit Barcelona is Chick’s Burger Bar, located just off La Rambla, close to the Gran Teatre del Liceu.
 Although this burger bar serves meat, it also serves an incredible seitan burger with vegan cheese and vegan aioli.
 There’s also vegan mayo to go with your chips.
 Delicious!

 Another great thing that you simply must try in Barcelona is the tapas.
-You’ll find authentic tapas in lots of lovely little bars and cafes and there are always some vegan options available.
-My favourites include patatas bravas, olives and padron peppers.
+You’ll find authentic tapas in lots of lovely little bars and cafes, and some vegan options are always available.
+My favourites include patatas bravas, olives and Padron peppers.